Vyral/paul-lopez/_drafts/what-you-need-to-know-about-the-coronavirus--our-market.md

 youtube_code: lTjwtOhowVc
 ---

-{% include youtube.html %}If you’re concerned about the coronavirus’ impact on our real estate market, here’s what you need to know.
+{% include youtube.html %}<center>If you’re concerned about the coronavirus’ impact on our real estate market, here’s what you need to know.</center>

 As of late, the coronavirus has caused global uncertainty and a U.S. stock market correction that no one saw coming—not to mention the impact it’s had on lives and families around the world.&nbsp;